 Kathie Phillips works as Global Teams International Missionary Care Director.
 Global Teams provides missionary care with the conviction that our most important God given resource as an organization is the people, and their development and overall wellbeing are necessary to the effective fulfillment "to see the heart of Christ in the skin of every culture."
 In the Apostle Paul's words, the goal of missionary care is ".....to prepare God's people for works of service, so that the body of Christ may be built up."
 (Ephesians 4:12).
 Kathie often travels to visit these missionaries in the field as well as supports them prayerfully.

+Philip Walley is on staff with Intervarsity Christian Fellowship.
+He grew up in St. Luke's while his father was the associate rector for 8 1/2 years.
+Last spring, he graduated from Purdue University with a degree in Mechanical Engineering.
+However, instead of working in the engineering industry, God called him back to Purdue to plant an International Student chapter of Intervarsity.
+This year he has been working with the Purdue University undergraduate chapter to lay the ground work to officially begin planting in the fall.
 We also have a list of local and international ministries that we prayerfully support including, The Helping Hands Ministry, The Grateful Hearts Soup Kitchen, York Place Children’s Center, The Hines Family, Yvonne North, and Kairos Prison Ministries.
 We currently prayerfully support our friends in Dar Es Salaam, Tanzania, Africa as well as visiting them each year for the past seven years.
 Individuals in our church have made it possible for children go to school, classrooms to have curriculum, libraries to be stocked with appropriate books for reading, the seminary to have much needed bibles.
 Donations have been offered to support an existing orphanage in Irente, near Dar Es Salaam, by St Luke’s parishioners and currently micro businesses are being formed and started by individual parishioners.
 We also prayerfully support The Valentine Project which was birthed out of a mission’s trip to Dar and headed by St Luke’s Parishioners.
 They are currently working to build an orphanage in Dar as well as providing food to feed the less fortunate children in The St Augustine Primary School.